thingsboard/thingsboard.github.io/docs/user-guide/telemetry.md

 * TOC
 {:toc}

-Thingsboard provide rich set of features related to telemetry data:
+Thingsboard provides rich set of features related to telemetry data:

  - **collect** data from devices using MQTT, CoAP or HTTP protocols.
  - **store** timeseries data in Cassandra (efficient, scalable and fault-tolerant NoSQL database).